Lemon Creme Brulee

 A Note About Ramekin Size

-How To Make Lemon Creme Brulee
+How To Make Creme Brulee Lemon

-- PREP.
+- PREP + HEAT THE CREAM.
 Preheat your oven and bring a kettle of water to a boil.
 Place ramekins in a roasting pan.
+In a small saucepan, heat the cream and some of the sugar over medium heat.
+Warm until steaming, not boiling.
+Boiling can cause grainy texture later.

-- POUR AND BAKE.
+- DIVIDE.
 Divide the mixture among your ramekins.
-Carefully pour the boiling water into the roasting pan until it reaches halfway up the sides of the ramekins.
-Bake until the custards are just set — a little jiggle in the center is perfect.
+Carefully pour the hot water into the roasting pan until it reaches halfway up the sides of the ramekins.
+This water bath keeps the heat gentle and even so the custard sets smoothly.

-Homemade Lemon Creme Brulee Home Chef Tips
+Lemon Brulee Recipe Home Chef Tips

 - You want to get an EVEN layer of sugar across the surface of each custard.
 We sprinkle the tablespoon of sugar across the custard, and then we kind of tilt and shake and shimmy the ramekin until it’s even more evened out.